jshea/AngularCRUDmd/readme.md

 ### Technology and Tools
 #### AngularJS
 [AngularJS](http://angularjs.org) is a web application framework for building what's commonly called SPA's ([Single Page Applications](https://en.wikipedia.org/wiki/Single-page_application)).
 It is an Open Source project managed by the [Mountain View Chocolate Factory](http://google.com) .
-#### Bootstrap
+#### Material Design
-[Bootstrap](http://getbootstrap.com) is a web development framework for making applications responsive and enhancing UI functionality.
+[Material Design](https://material.angularjs.org/) "For developers using AngularJS, Angular Material is the reference implementation of Google's Material Design Specification.
+This project provides a set of reusable, well-tested, and accessible UI components based on Material Design.".
 #### NetBeans
 [NetBeans](https://netbeans.org/) is an Open Source IDE that has good Java and SPA support.
 The latest versions has built in support for AngularJS, Cordova and many other Web application development technologies, frameworks and libraries.